MuTecEn/mutecen.github.io/README.md

 # Anna-Maria Christodoulou - Personal Website

-Welcome to the repository for Anna-Maria Christodoulou's personal website, where music meets technology and artificial intelligence.
+Welcome to the repository for my personal website.

 ## Overview